You probably already know that alcohol is arguably more dangerous than hard drugs – because unlike hard drugs, alcohol is legal and very accessible.

 Drunk Nurse At Psychiatric Hospital Sexually Assaults Patient

-A 29-year-old female nurse in Atlanta was intoxicated while on duty at Anchor Hospital, a facility that treats adults with psychiatric illness, addiction and emotional problems.
+A 29-year-old female nurse in Atlanta was drunk while on duty at Anchor Psychiatric Hospital.

 The nurse pulled a patient out of a group therapy session, brought him to his room, grabbed his hands and then began to hug and kiss him.